Discover why a National Holidays coach holiday is great fun for travellers of all ages, especially on a Mystery Tour weekend !

 So what happened on our Mystery Weekend?

 After a slow start to the journey, while the rest of the passengers joined the coach, we headed down the motorway towards the Midlands.
 And of course, our driver kept on teasing us about where we might be heading.
+There are so many Mystery Tour locations, but which one would be our destination?

 I even thought for a few minutes that we might have been en route to Shrewsbury – that’s only about 25 minutes from where I live!